Juvenile law: France

-The criminal irresponsibility of children under 13 is defined by the Article 122-8 of the Criminal Code.
-Those between 13 and 18 are assumed to be irresponsible, but they can be involved in a criminal sentence if the circumstances and the juvenile's delinquent personality justify.
+The criminal irresponsibility of children under 13 is defined by Article 122-8 of the Criminal Code.
+Those between 13 and 18 are assumed to be irresponsible, but they can be involved in a criminal sentence if the circumstances and the juvenile's delinquent personality justify it.

 Operation

 According to Jean Pierre Rosenczveig, a children's judge in Bobigny, near Paris, the juvenile criminal law in France has six key requirements: